-- NTS DESIGN GUIDELINES means the District's "Natural Treatment System Design Guidelines," as amended from time to time - OFFSITE FACILITIES means facilities under the control of the District including but not limited to water, sewer, and recycled water pipelines, reservoirs, pumping stations, fire hydrants, manholes, valves, connections, supply interties, treatment facilities, natural treatment systems and other appurtenances and property up to the point of connection with the customer's facilities. - ONSITE FACILITIES means facilities under the control of the applicant, owner, or customer including but not limited to residential, commercial, and industrial building water and sewage systems, landscape irrigation systems, and agricultural irrigation systems.
+- NON-STRUCTURAL FIRE means a fire that does not involve a structure, such as a building, home, business, or similar facility. - NTS DESIGN GUIDELINES means the District's "Natural Treatment System Design Guidelines," as amended from time to time - OFFSITE FACILITIES means facilities under the control of the District including but not limited to water, sewer, and recycled water pipelines, reservoirs, pumping stations, fire hydrants, manholes, valves, connections, supply interties, treatment facilities, natural treatment systems and other appurtenances and property up to the point of connection with the customer's facilities. - ONSITE FACILITIES means facilities under the control of the applicant, owner, or customer including but not limited to residential, commercial, and industrial building water and sewage systems, landscape irrigation systems, and agricultural irrigation systems.
 For water and recycled water service, the onsite facilities shall be those downstream of the service connection, which shall normally be the downstream end of the meter tailpiece. - ONSITE RECYCLED WATER SUPERVISOR means a qualified person designated by a recycled water user and approved by the District.
-This person shall be knowledgeable in the construction and operation of onsite recycled water and irrigation systems and in the application of the guidelines, criteria, standards, and rules and regulations for recycled water. - PERMIT means a processed and approved application and agreement with the District for service. - PERSON means any individual, firm, partnership, association, company, or organization of any kind. - PLAN means the plans for facilities to be constructed within the District and each of the existing and future Improvement Districts are intended to be an integrated part of the District's Water Resources Master Plan, Sewer Master Plan, Natural Treatment System Master Plan, Sub-Area Master Plans; and addenda thereto, which are approved from time to time. - POTABLE WATER means that water furnished to the customer which meets applicable local, state and federal standards for drinking water. - PRETREATMENT means treatment that the District may require prior to permitting discharge of sewage into any District sewage facility if necessary to insure compliance by the District with these Rules and Regulations and any and all applicable Federal, State, or local statues, ordinances, regulations, contracts, or all of the foregoing, individually or collectively, or if determined by the District to be necessary to protect the facilities of the District from any possible present or future damage. - PROCEDURES GUIDE means the District's "Procedural Guidelines and General Design Requirements," as amended from time to time.
+This person shall be knowledgeable in the construction and operation of onsite recycled water and irrigation systems and in the application of the guidelines, criteria, standards, and rules and regulations for recycled water. - PERMIT means a processed and approved application and agreement with the District for service. - PERSON means any individual, firm, partnership, association, company, or organization of any - PLAN means the plans for facilities to be constructed within the District and each of the existing and future Improvement Districts are intended to be an integrated part of the District's Water Resources Master Plan, Sewer Master Plan, Natural Treatment System Master Plan, Sub-Area Master Plans; and addenda thereto, which are approved from time to time. - POTABLE WATER means water furnished to the customer which meets applicable local, state and federal standards for drinking water. - PRETREATMENT means treatment that the District may require prior to permitting discharge of sewage into any District sewage facility if necessary to insure compliance by the District with these Rules and Regulations and any and all applicable Federal, State, or local statues, ordinances, regulations, contracts, or all of the foregoing, individually or collectively, or if determined by the District to be necessary to protect the facilities of the District from any possible present or future damage. - PROCEDURES GUIDE means the District's "Procedural Guidelines and General Design Requirements," as amended from time to time.